Henryjiepanli/GeoFlood-275/README.md

 Unlike simple channel concatenation, GeoFloodNet explicitly uses terrain and land-cover priors to condition the interpretation of optical–SAR evidence.
 These terrain and land-cover priors are used to:

 - modulate modality-specific optical and SAR features;
-- estimate local modality reliability;
+- spatially Adaptively Modality Weighting;
-- regulate cross-modal fusion;
+- regulate cross-modal fusion.
-- suppress flood-like background responses in complex environments.

 This design allows similar optical–SAR patterns to be interpreted differently under different terrain and land-cover settings.